 What is a Dry socket? (alveolar osteitis) This is the most common post-extraction complication and perhaps the most painful.
 Incidence varies from 1.7-3% for routine extractions and 15-37% for surgical and impaction extractions, many times involving lower molars.

-A dry socket results due to failure of a blood clot after tooth removal, effectively, leaving bone exposed and filled with food debris.
+A dry socket results due to failure of a blood clot after tooth removal which can leave bone exposed and get filled with food debris.

 Signs/ Symptoms include:

 Factors causing dry socket:

 unrelenting, increasing pain after tooth removal, especially within the first three days

 pain not relieved with mild pain killers such as Nurofen and Panadol

 pain radiating to ear

 If you are experiencing a dry socket contact Healthy Smile Centre 9662 0999 immediately for an assessment.

 What is sleep apnoea?
 Why is it a problem?